-    This is a really great money saving tip because it can save you a ton of cash if you know how to do this yourself.
-The home repairs that people normally call professionals for are things like: replacing the washer and dryer drainage hose, unclogging drain pipes, installing ceiling fans, patching holes in the wall from pictures, light switch installation.
-Luckily all of these repairs are easy for most people to learn how to do with some time spent on YouTube watching videos.
+This is a great money-saving tip because it can save you a ton of cash if you know how to do this yourself.
+The home repairs that people commonly call professionals for are things like: replacing the washer and dryer drainage hose, unclogging drain pipes, installing ceiling fans, patching holes in the wall from pictures, light switch installation.
+Luckily all of these repairs are easy for most people to learn with time spent on YouTube watching videos.

 This is a great way to save money if you love going out for dinner, as most people do!
-My family used to do this at least 3 times/week, which adds up pretty quickly considering how expensive restaurant food can be these days.
 It is also healthier since most chain restaurants use too much salt when they cook their food, plus it tastes better with fresher, more natural ingredients!
+My family used to do this at least three times/week, which adds up pretty quickly considering how expensive restaurant food can be these days.

-I’m not saying to sell your car and give up on owning one, but this is something to think about when you don’t really need a vehicle for a certain type of outing.
-If you plan on going out for the night or saving some gas money by driving less, then why not try public transport?
+I’m not saying to sell your car and give up on owning one, but this is something to think about when you don’t need a vehicle for a particular type of outing.
+If you plan to go out for the night or save some gas money by driving less, then why not try public transport?
 I know that it can be inconvenient at times, but it saves wear and tear on your auto (especially if you live in a city where the traffic sucks anyways), plus it will save you some cash in gasoline too!

-This is another great money saving tip because most people spend their extra cash in this area.
+This is another excellent money-saving tip because most people spend their extra cash in this area.
 We tend to go out to eat too often, go to the movies way too much (which is super expensive!), and buy too many snacks at the convenience store because we can.
 This wastes money because it just wants instead of a need, so why not save any unnecessary entertainment expenses by limiting them?

-We have come up with some perfect money saving tips for shopping around which will stop us from buying things that we don’t need like clothes, food, electronics, etc. If you only buy needed items, they won’t be able to drain your bank account!
-But if you start buying stuff that isn’t needed because it catches your eye in the store or online store, you run into trouble.
+We have come up with some perfect money saving tips for shopping around which will stop us from buying things we don’t need like clothes, food, electronics, etc. But if you start buying stuff that isn’t required because it catches your eye in the store or online store, you run into trouble.
+If you only buy needed items, they won’t be able to drain your bank account!